What’s The Link between Testosterone Deficiency And Erectile Dysfunction

 After asking these questions and evaluating your answers, the doctor will do a physical examination, focusing on your genitals.

-They might also ask for lab tests, such as a testosterone test, urine test, ultrasound, or pelvic X-ray, to determine what's causing the problem.
+They might also request lab tests, such as a testosterone test, a urine test, an ultrasound, or a pelvic X-ray, to determine the cause of the problem.

 If your body isn't producing enough testosterone and your levels are below 300 nanograms per deciliter (ng/dL), you might have low testosterone (low T).